• Home

 Blue spray paint is used to coat the taped PVC pipe.

-• Apply painter’s tape at a 45-degree angle to one end of each piece of piping and wrap around in a candy cane pattern until you reach the bottom.
+• Apply painter’s tape at a 45-degree angle to one end of each piece of piping and wrap it around in a candy cane pattern until you reach the bottom.

 • Layout the taped pipes on either a drop cloth or a large piece of cardboard.